averiebeltran/yellow-gatorade/gist-template.md

 In the regex above, we have one quanitifier.
 The {} that contain {2,6} state that we can have between 2 and 6 copies of of the [a-z/.] sequence that comes before it.

-### OR Operator

-There are no OR operators in this regex.

 ### Character Classes

 The character class \d matches a single character that is a digit.
 This is inside one of our bracket expressions.

-### Flags

-There are no Flags in this regex.

 ### Grouping and Capturing